 COP28 marks a critical moment of intensifying a triple planetary crisis, which is interlinked and cascading effects of climate change, biodiversity loss and pollution.

 This year, at COP28, the Global Accelerator on Jobs and Social Protection for Just Transitions will be presented during a panel being hosted in the Just Transition Pavilion.
 The event will focus on the contribution that the Global Accelerator can make to support people, workers and enterprises to ensure an environmental transition that is just and inclusive for all.

 Time: 05:30 - 06:30 GMT

 Location: Just Transition Pavilion- Blue Zone (Thematic Arena 3 – Pavilion 325)

 - Ariane Hildebrandt, Director-General for Global Health, Equality of Opportunity, Digital technologies and food security, Federal Ministry of Economic Cooperation and Development, BMZ Germany.

 - Baba Drame, Director of Environment and Classified Establishments, Ministry of Environment, Sustainable Development and Ecological Transition, Senegal.

 - Jeanette T. Damo, Executive Director, Institute for Labour Studies, Department of Labour and Employment, Philippines.

 - Nancy Saich, Chief Climate Change Expert, European Investment Bank.

-- Representative of Climate Change, Biodiversity and Environment, Food and Agriculture Organisation (FAO).
+- Inkar Kadyrzhanova, Senior Natural Resources Officer, Office of Climate Change, Biodiversity and Environment, Food and Agriculture Organization (FAO).